 - 6. Locate the 4 ports on the door of the HRV/ERV and remove the plugs. - 7.
-Refer to the drawings on page 30 and connect the tubing from the pressure gauge to the respective door ports for the indoor air and exhaust air connections.
-See "Measuring Exhaust Airflow" on page 30.
+Refer to the drawings on page 33 and connect the tubing from the pressure gauge to the respective door ports for the indoor air and exhaust air connections.
+See "Measuring Exhaust Airflow".